marcglasberg/asyncredux.com/flutter/basics/store.md

 # Store

-Declare your store by instantiating the `Store` class and using `AppState` as the type parameter:
+Declare your store by creating an instance of the `Store` class, with `AppState` as the state type:

 ```dart
 var store = Store<AppState>( ... );
 ```

-However, you must provide an initial state, which, simply for encapsulation purposes is usually created by calling a static method `initialState` on your `AppState` class:
+You must also provide an initial state.
+For better encapsulation, this is usually done with a static `initialState` method on your `AppState` class:

 ```dart
 var store = Store<AppState>(